all-in-one-of/SOPGI/README.md

 - You will want to use it on simple scenarios like an object and some surrounding to bounce light around.
  Not for large open environment or complex interior scenes.
- It is after all an utility node to generate data to use later along the pipe.
+ It is after all an utility set of nodes to generate data to use later along the pipe.

 - It require some tweaking there and there, but if you get the hand of it and you are willing to work